markryandelarmente/markryandelarmente/README.md

 <h1 align="center">Hi 👋, I'm Mark Ryan Delarmente</h1>

 <p>
 I'm an experienced Full-Stack Developer with 4+ years of expertise in building and maintaining web applications.
-I specialize in front-end technologies like React, NextJS, and TailwindCSS, as well as back-end technologies like Node.js and GraphQL.
+I specialize in front-end technologies like React, NextJS, and TailwindCSS, as well as back-end technologies like Node.js.
 My passion lies in creating scalable and reliable solutions that meet business objectives and provide a seamless user experience.</p>

 <h3 align="left">Languages and Tools:</h3>